Reticulum: Features

 Only two of the stars in this constellation are brighter than visual magnitude 5: Alpha (α) and Beta (β) reticuli.
 The reddish star R Reticuli is a Mira variable.
 This variable was discovered by C. Ragoonatha Chary at the Madras Observatory in India.

 The binary star system Epsilon Reticuli consists of a spectral class K2IV star being orbited by a white dwarf.
 Based on parallax measurements, this system is located about 50 light years from the Sun.
 In 2000, a planetary companion was announced, orbiting the star ε Reticuli A.

 Zeta Reticuli is a wide binary star system, with both members being similar to the Sun.
 It is located at a distance of about 39 light years.
 This system gained some notoriety in ufology when the alleged alien abductees Betty and Barney Hill named it as the home of their abductors.

-In 2005, a type 1a supernova was discovered in the spiral galaxy NGC 1559, located in the constellation.
+In 2005, a type Ia supernova was discovered in the spiral galaxy NGC 1559, located in the constellation.

 The dwarf galaxy Reticulum II is enriched in r-process heavy elements.

 The Horologium-Reticulum Supercluster is a galaxy supercluster that ranges from 700 million to 1.2 billion light-years from Earth.